borntofrappe/gabriele-saves/Lua.md

 --]]
 ```

-You end up with two inline comments, and the code is executed.

-#### Line breaks
+#### Separator

-Lua does not need to have statements in new lines.
+Lua does not need a separator between statements.
 You can separate statements with white space.

 ```lua
 a = 12 b = 1 a + b